UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Verify key specifications like surge rating, safety listings, and smart home compatibility before purchasing a smart power strip.

-• Surge Protection Rating (Joules): Smart features are great, but protection is paramount.
-We suggest choosing a strip with a rating of at least 1,000 Joules if you are plugging in expensive computers or televisions.
-This rating indicates how much energy the strip can absorb during a power spike before failing.
+• Surge Protection Rating (Joules): Smart features are great, but defending your equipment is paramount.
+A smart surge protector absorbs excess energy during a power spike.
+We strongly suggest choosing a strip with a rating of at least 1,000 Joules for home offices, and up to 2,000 Joules if you are plugging in expensive computers or 4K televisions.

-• Safety Certifications: Look for UL or ETL listings so you know the strip has been independently tested for safety.
+• Safety Certifications: Look closely for UL (Underwriters Laboratories) or ETL (Intertek) listings.
+These badges confirm the strip has been independently tested to meet stringent electrical safety standards.
 Avoid cheap, unbranded strips that lack these certifications.

-• Port Count: Ensure the strip has enough outlets for your current setup plus one or two extras for future growth.
-Also, check for built-in USB-C ports, which free up the standard outlets for larger plugs.
+• Port Count: Ensure the strip has enough outlets for your current setup plus one or two extras for future expansion.
+Built-in USB-C ports are highly recommended, as they free up standard outlets for larger, awkward plugs.

-• Cord Length: A 3-foot cord is often too short to reach from the wall outlet to your desk or media stand comfortably.
-A 6-foot cord usually offers the flexibility you need to position the strip exactly where you want it.
+• Cord Length: A standard 3-foot cord is often too short to reach from the wall outlet to your desk or media stand comfortably.
+A 6-foot cord usually offers the flexibility you need to position the strip exactly where you want it without stretching cables.

 A man uses a smartphone to manage a smart power strip, automating power to a TV and devices.